awsdocs/amazon-eventbridge-user-guide/doc_source/eb-troubleshooting.md

 ## My rule didn't run at the time that I expected<a name="eb-rule-did-not-trigger-on-time"></a>

 EventBridge runs [rules](eb-rules.md) within one minute of the start time you set\.
 The count down to run time begins as soon as you create the rule\.

+**Note**
+Scheduled rules have delivery type of `guaranteed` meaning events will be triggered for each expected time at least once\.

 You can use a cron expression to invoke [targets](eb-targets.md) at a specified time\.
 To create a rule that runs every four hours on the 0th minute, you do one of the following:
 + In the EventBridge console, you use the cron expression `0 0/4 * * ? *`\.